Annie Botha: Second Boer War, 1899–1902

-In 1901 Botha was allowed to go to Europe, where she remained until the war ended.
-While there, she hosted Boer generals Koos de la Rey and Christiaan de Wet as they raised money for war victims.
-She returned to South Africa in 1902 and found that their home had been destroyed, so the family settled in a home on Cilliers Street in Pretoria.
+Community activities after the war

 After the war, Botha and her husband went on a tour through the countryside to boost moral and provide food and other amenities to the people.
 On 19 October 1904, with Georgiana Solomon, she co-founded the South African Women's Federation and served as the chairwoman.
 The charity campaigned for the preservation of Afrikaner culture and people.
 She stepped down as chairwoman after her husband's election as Prime Minister of the Transvaal Colony but was nominated for a lifetime honorary presidency within the organization.

 Botha established the Louis Botha Home for Orphans and Children in Need.
 In 1911, she travelled to England to attend the wedding of Hamar Greenwood and Margery Spencer.

-After her husband's death in 1919, Botha settled on a farm in Rusthof and spent winters in Sezela.
+After her husband's death in 1919, Botha settled on a farm in Rusthof and spent winters in Sezela, where she died in 1937.